Indications

 Stellate ganglion for Raynauds, CPRS

-Thoracic sympathetic for phantom breast pain, hyperhidrosis
+Thoracic sympathetics for phantom breast pain, hyperhidrosis

 Ilioinguinal, iliohypogastric for groin pain